-In FY19, Illinois will continue the 100% inspection policy on CMV's.
-ISP will conduct distracted driving enforcement of those operating CMV's statewide during FY19.
+In FY20, Illinois will continue the 100% inspection policy on CMV's.
+ISP will conduct distracted driving enforcement of those operating CMV's statewide during FY20.
 The ISP will work patrols in areas that are identified as high traffic areas to observe distracted CMV drivers.
-A minimum of 100 hours will be conducted during FY19 enforcement.
+A minimum of 100 hours will be dedicated to conducting enforcement in workzones during FY20.